 While the time you spend initially in cajoling extra helpers and showing them the ropes may seem like more trouble than it's worth, you'll soon find that delegating has its benefits.
 You'll not only buy yourself free time, but you'll also eliminate the nagging resentment you may feel toward other family members who aren't pulling their weight.

 Your children will benefit by learning responsibility - which will make then good little guests who are sure to be invited back to friends' homes.

 When to clean?
 If weekends around the house are when the troops gather, that's the perfect time to rally them.
 Give each person a cleaning list and allow an hour for everyone to complete the tasks.

 If, however, weekends are on-the-go times for the family, post a house cleaning schedule on the refrigerator with a cleaning list for each person's chores for the morning, after school, and evening.

 It is possible to have a clean home and time to enjoy it with family and friends.
-In order to get the freedom to truly enjoy your leisure time, do your cleaning in spurts during the week instead of all on a weekend.
+Get the freedom to truly enjoy your leisure time, do your cleaning in spurts during the week instead of all on the weekend.
 Break down big jobs, such as cleaning the bathroom, into smaller tasks: Wipe down the sink now; clean the bathtub and mop the floor later.